Zygo/bees/docs/wrong.md

   **Note that this output may include filenames or data from your filesystem.**

+ * If you have `systemd-coredump` installed, you can use `coredumpctl`:

+        (echo set pagination off;
+        echo info shared;
+        echo bt;
+        echo thread apply all bt;
+        echo thread apply all bt full) | coredumpctl gdb bees

- * If the crash happens often (or you just want to be extra prepared), you can run automate the gdb data collection with this wrapper script:
+ * If the crash happens often (or don't want to use coredumpctl), you can run automate the gdb data collection with this wrapper script:

 <pre>